jw-12138/cwgi-docs/src/pages/server-side.md

     - `SITE_URL`, _REQUIRED_, the URL of your blog, otherwise the CORS policy will block the request from your blog.
     - `ALLOWED_ORIGINS`, optional, the allowed origins for CORS, you can add as many origins as you want, separated by commas `,`, use `*` to allow all origins.

-4. Deploy the code
+4. Deploy

    ```bash
    bun run deploy
    ```

-5. Edit the environment secrets in the Cloudflare dashboard
+5. Edit the environment secrets in the Cloudflare Workers dashboard

    ![](https://blog-r2.jw1.dev/Zjequ8swKA3ZxBNI.webp)